oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-04-artifactlocation-object.md

 An `artifactLocation` object **MAY** have a property named `description` whose value is a `message` object ([sec](#message-object)) that describes this location.

-> EXAMPLE: In this example, the property values in `run.originalUriBaseIds` ([sec](#originaluribaseids-property)), which are `artifactLocation` objects, have `description` properties.
+> EXAMPLE 1: In this example, the property values in `run.originalUriBaseIds` ([sec](#originaluribaseids-property)), which are `artifactLocation` objects, have `description` properties.
 This allows a SARIF viewer to display helpful information when prompting a user to supply values for the base id symbols.
 >
 > ```json
 > {                                                # A run object (§3.14).